typestack/class-transformer/README.md

 ## Skipping private properties, or some prefixed properties[⬆](#table-of-contents)

-If you name your private properties with a prefix, lets say with `_`, then you can exclude such properties from transformation too:
+If you name your private properties with a prefix, let's say with `_`, then you can exclude such properties from transformation too:

 ```typescript